DSSS24/DSSS24.github.io/faq.md

 *Is there a pre-meeting for the participating students?*

-For the ZHAW students, there will be a remote meeting in May.
+For the ZHAW students, there will be a remote meeting in March.
 Final questions can be clarified and the students can get to know each other during this meeting.

 *Is it compulsory to participate in the weekend activities/excursions?*